Portrait of a Galaxy on FIRE: Is the $\alpha$-bimodality a natural consequence of inside-out disc growth in a hierarchical formation scenario?: Disc properties

 \subsection{Gaussian Mixture modelling of components}

-We note that the term {\it disc} is used at two levels in this work.
+We note that the term disc is used at two levels in this work.
 At a global level, it refers to the entire stellar disc of the simulated galaxy, {\sc Romeo}.
 At a more fine-grained level, the global stellar disc is subdivided into distinct components purely based on differences in the age and kinematical properties of its star particles.
-To identify these disc components, we first performed a Gaussian Mixture Model (GMM) analysis.
-We applied GMM using 3D cylindrical velocities and the ages of star particles within $R < 40{\, \rm kpc}$ and $|z| < 10{\, \rm kpc}$ at $z=0$.
-That is, the probability density of these four properties for each individual star particle in the volume of interest, $\boldsymbol{d}_i=(v_R, v_\phi, v_z, A)_i\in \mathbb{R}^4$, is given by a sum of $N$ Gaussians:
+To identify these disc components, we first performed a Gaussian Mixture Model (GMM) analysis, which allows to classify stellar particles in a probabilistic manner, avoiding hard cuts and being agnostic about the number of distinct components (see also~\citealt{2021ApJ...921..106N}).
+Thus enabling a direct comparison of the best-fit model with traditional kinematic and stellar-abundance divisions.